vaeyias/expense_tracker/design/apiSpec.md

 }
 ```
 ---
 # API Specification: Group Concept

-**Purpose:** To manage user groups, allowing users to create, join, leave, and be removed from groups.
+**Purpose:** Manages user groups and their memberships.

 ---

+## API Endpoints

 ### POST /api/Group/createGroup

-**Description:** Creates a new group with a specified creator, name, and description.
+**Description:** Creates a new group.

 **Requirements:**
-- The creator user exists.
+- Creator exists.
-- The name and description are provided.
+- Name and description are provided.

 **Effects:**
-- Creates a new group record.
+- Creates a new group document.
-- Adds the creator as the first member of the group.

 **Request Body:**
 ```json